 At Fidelity Bank, we understand that our lending and investment decisions could in uncontrolled circumstances, produce negative environmental and social impacts.
-Consequently, we have developed and deployed systems and processes to identify, assess, measure, mitigate, monitor and report such impacts.
-Our robust E&S Risk Management procedures which are well entrenched in the Bank's credit and investment processes, afford the Bank the opportunity to help clients manage such risks to secure long term sustenance of their businesses.
+Consequently, we have developed systems and processes to identify, assess, measure, mitigate, monitor and report such impacts.
+Our robust E&S risk management procedures which are well entrenched in the Bank's credit and investment processes, afford the Bank the opportunity to help clients secure long term sustenance of their businesses.
 By so doing, we meet our own objectives of engaging in responsible banking.
+In recognition of its commitment to environmental and social management, Fidelity Bank received the following awards at the maiden 2017 Central Bank of Nigeria (CBN) Sustainability Awards: Sustainable Bank of the Year (2nd Position), Bank of the Year in Women Economic Empowerment (2nd Position) and Sustainable Transaction of the Year in Agriculture (3rd Position).